 Program implementers in low-income countries sometimes see clinicians' recording of patient data and the management of those data as secondary to providing good care, or even a distraction.
 AMPATH has shown that good data collection and management are critical and integral to providing high-quality care, because everything that a clinician or clinical manager does revolves around patient information: collecting, recording, retrieving, transmitting, managing, and processing data to provide the right care to the right patient at the right time.
-And the investment in EHRs can pay off: Despite having arguably the most comprehensive health information system in sub-Saharan African, AMPATH's total cost of care is low: less than US \$100 per year (plus antiretroviral drugs that USAID provides at no charge).
+And the investment in EHRs can pay off: despite having arguably the most comprehensive health information system in sub-Saharan African, AMPATH's total cost of care is low: less than \$100 per year (plus antiretroviral drugs that USAID provides at no charge).
 Consequently, increasing numbers of national health programs and international funding agencies are willing to pay for electronic data collection (including investments in training, developing and printing forms, EHR programming, and data entry), data management (data cleaning, queries, quality checks, extraction), and monitoring and evaluation (analysis, synthesis, linkages between programs).
 Because these functions support efficient and effective management of large-scale health care programs, some agencies and programs are now requiring electronic data collection.

 The need for timely data for large populations of HIV/AIDS patients is shared by other programs in developing countries.
 In 2006, Forster et al10 reviewed 18 EHRs serving such HIV/AIDS programs and found the majority to be using software developed for personal or small business purposes.
-This, along with inadequate training for local support staff and difficulties in maintaining clinical data quality in nonclinical information systems, has limited the usefulness of these systems for supporting increasingly complex clinical enterprises.
+This and training needs for local information system support staff and data quality issues limited the usefulness of these systems for supporting increasingly complex clinical enterprises.